bnosac/crfsuite/README.md

 And start building your model.

 - By default, the **CRF model is trained using L-BFGS with L1/L2 regularization**.
-- In the below example we use the default parameters and decrease the iterations a bit to have something within a minute.
+- In the below example we use the default parameters and decrease the iterations a bit to have a model ready within 30 seconds.
 - Provide the label with the categories (y) and the and the attributes of the observations (x) and indicate what is the sequence group (in this case we take document identifier).

 ```